alexnovak/alexnovak.dev/content/posts/die-roll.md

 }
 ```

-The above code runs 10,000 trials of performing a random die roll using our described method, and lays out some basic
+The above code runs 10,000 trials of a random die roll using our described method, and lays out some basic
 statistics about our results.
 If our method of obtaining random die rolls is accurate, then the frequency and percentage
 of each value will be roughly the same.